-Hyssop: Hyssop is mixed with other herbs for the treatment of lung conditions and inflammation.
+Hyssop: Hyssop is mixed with other herbs for relieving lung conditions and inflammation.

-Ginger: Ginger is a centuries old herbal treatment used for dyspepsia, constipation, colic, and other gastrointestinal problems.
+Ginger: Ginger is a centuries old herbal remedies used for dyspepsia, constipation, colic, and other gastrointestinal problems.

-Turmeric: As well as being an ingredient in many Hemp Bombs products, Turmeric has been used to treat arthritis, Alzheimer’s, and some other inflammatory conditions.
+Turmeric: As well as being an ingredient in many Hemp Bombs products, Turmeric has been used to relieve a number of inflammatory conditions.